hermannm/hermannm.dev/content/projects/casus-belli.md

     link: https://github.com/hermannm/casus-belli
 ---

-The story of this project started in the fall of 2020, when my dad gave me the coolest birthday gift I've ever received: he made me my very own board game!
+The story of this project started in the fall of 2020, when my dad gave me one of the coolest gifts I've ever received: he made me my very own board game!
 The game involves strategy, diplomacy and battle, and I've played it a lot with friends and family.
 A couple friends of mine were particular fans of the game, so in the fall of 2021, we started developing a digital edition of it as a hobby